andresperezmelo/print_bluetooth_thermal/README.md

 # print_bluetooth_thermal

-## Package to print tickets on 58mm or 80mm thermal printers on Android.
+## Package to print tickets on 58mm or 80mm thermal printers on Android or IOS.

 This package emerged as an alternative to the current ones that use the location permission and Google Play blocks apps that don't explain what to use location permission for.

-> If you want to supply the swift code, you need to receive raw bytes to use the byte class
+> If you want to supply the c++ code, you need to receive raw bytes to use the byte class

 ## Getting Started